EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/licensing_software.md

 A license defines what others are allowed to do with your software.
 This will take into account ownership rights (copyright).

-There are large differences between how copyrights and subject rights are to be addressed.
+There are large differences between how copyright (controlling the exploitation of a creative work) and subject rights (preserving the moral and personal interests of creators in how their works are to be used) are to be addressed.

 Complying with copyright is primarily the responsibility of the user of the software.
 Copyright laws allow only the creator of a work to reproduce and use it.
 If anyone else wants to use the work, then that person needs explicit permission from the holder of the copyright.

 A license describes the nature of this agreement, and does not need a signature: the user can never deny the existence of any conditions, because without the license they would not be able to use the work at all.

 Licensing is an important aspect of meeting the principle of reusability (the R in FAIR) in FAIR for Research Software (R1.1.
 Software is given a clear and accessible license[^1]).

 As part of the publication process, you need to decide under which license your software is made available to others.

 If this information is not provided, people will not be able to legally reuse your software, even if this was not your intention.